Airbus struggles to loosen Boeing's grip on Fortress Japan

 "At the moment we are gathering information and have not yet begun any formal assessment," Nomura said.
 "We don't yet know when we will reach a conclusion."

-Airbus has won orders for its A350s from marquee customers such as Cathay Pacific Airways (0293.HK), Singapore Airlines (SIAL.SI), Qatar Airways and Emirates Airline EMIRA.UL.
+Airbus has won orders for its A350s from marquee customers such as Cathay Pacific Airways, Singapore Airlines , Qatar Airways and Emirates Airline.
 Their confidence in the plane means that Airbus has a much stronger case than before to make to JAL and ANA.

 Its challenge is that it remains untested in regular operations and while its testing is on track, some in the industry worry that it could face delays and problems similar to those that have plagued 787 - the last new-generation airplane.